solo-fsw/sosxr-unity-seashark/README.md

 3. Click on the `+` button and select `Add package from git URL...`.
 4. Paste the URL of this repo into the text field and press `Add`.
 Make sure it ends with `.git`.

+# Dependencies
+The entire package depends on our [Enhanced Logger](https://github.com/solo-fsw/sosxr-unity-enhancedlogger).

+A couple of scripts that can be downloaded from the Samples have additional dependencies.
+- Android Permission Requester depends on [UnityAndroidRuntimePermissions](https://github.com/yasirkula/UnityAndroidRuntimePermissions))

+# Android Runtime Requester
+Android Permission Requester (which depends on [UnityAndroidRuntimePermissions](https://github.com/yasirkula/UnityAndroidRuntimePermissions))

 # Additional Unity Events